yanovs/baseclasses/README.md

 ## Quick Start

-There are a lot of reasons to use alternatives (including the built-in `dataclasses`), but if you want some no monkey-patched methods and some extra features (more coming soon!), you can give `baseclasses` a try.
+There are a lot of reasons to use alternatives (including the built-in `dataclasses`), but if you want a library with no monkey-patched methods and some extra features (more coming soon!), you can give `baseclasses` a try.

 ```python